NathanMorier/reactdemo/README.md

 !!!!!
 404 Pages & Next Steps !!!!!
 (404-pages-and-next-steps branch)

 NotFound.js added, new route for "all" that don't match other routes, effectively making a 404 page.

+main branch is setting it up for deployment, gh-pages will be used to actually push up.